• About

 What you will find, however, are dozens of hidden coves, an abundance of delicious seafood, some of the best diving in Europe, and so much more.

-If you are looking for a beach holiday in Spain that is not overrun with rowdy hen parties, screaming toddlers and pot-bellied Brexiteers, Cabo de Palos may just be the place for you.
+If you are looking for an off the beaten path holiday in Spain that is not overrun with rowdy hen parties, screaming toddlers and pot-bellied Brexiteers, Cabo de Palos may just be the place for you.

 Things to do in Cabo de Palos